vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 > Description, in italics, detailing what occurs when the Mythic Trait triggers

 #### Rewards
 Fighting Sardior as a mythic encounter is equivalent to fighting two CR [CR] creatures in one encounter.
 Award a party [2xXP] XP for defeating Sardior after he uses [Mythic Trait].
-You can also reward them with [item reward 1, item reward 2, etc], and the spell [spell reward 1, spell reward 2] in addition to any other treasure he might hold.
+You can also reward them with <a href="#Ruby-of-Free-Thought">Ruby of Free Thought</a> and the spell [spell reward 1, spell reward 2] in addition to any other treasure he might hold.

 ## Sardior